YiZheng-zy/IGVA/README_CN.md

 fusion weights to hierarchical visual features based on task-specific instructions.
 This mechanism enables LVLMs to selectively emphasize task-relevant features, improving adaptability without increasing the number of visual tokens.
-+We integrate the proposed vision aggregator into the LLaVA-v1.5 framework, achieving significant improvements over the baseline and surpassing existing hierarchical visual feature fusion methods as well as similarly scaled LVLMs
++ We integrate the proposed vision aggregator into the LLaVA-v1.5 framework, achieving significant improvements over the baseline and surpassing existing hierarchical visual feature fusion methods as well as similarly scaled LVLMs